jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

 For decades, our way of life has been trying to evolve to the Internet Age.
 But, the established powers of the Industrial Age have been holding us back.
-Our society's ability to deal with life's inevitable pitfalls (like pandemics) will only get worse until we completely change what you think is politics.
+Our society's ability to deal with life's inevitable pitfalls (like pandemics) will only get worse until we completely change our politics.

-Thus, this current state of affairs, gives the middle class a unique opportunity to learn a big lesson.
+Thus, this current state of affairs gives the middle class a unique opportunity to learn a big lesson.

-Only if we grab hold of modern tools and join the fight to upgrade our society, can we live safer, more predictacle, and happy lives again.
-It's a good opportunity, one we should all jump at.
+Only if we grab hold of modern tools and join the fight to upgrade our society, can we live safer, more predictable, and happy lives again.
+It's an excellent opportunity, one we should all jump at.

 ## New Tech, New Age, New Philosophy

 Life improves with better technology.
-Deaths from disease, famine, and war all decrease as our technological power has gone up.
-Look at this corona pandemic and see how lucky we are.
+Deaths from disease, famine, and war all decrease as our technological power have gone up.
+We can even look at this corona pandemic and see how lucky we are.

 I'm serious.
-Before 1880, doctors didn't even wash their hands before surgeries.
-Nobody even knew bacteria and virus even existed.
+Before 1880, doctors didn't even wash their hands before surgeries, because nobody even knew bacteria and virus existed.
 Most people thought disease was caused by "stale air" and would open windows in hospitals.
-And now 2020 we're already working on a Covid-19 vaccine.
+In 2020, we're already working on a Covid-19 vaccine.

 We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.